Learn About The Law

 B. When there is a child support award in globo for two or more children, the award shall terminate automatically and without any action by the obligor when the youngest child for whose benefit the award was made attains the age of majority or is emancipated relieving the child of the disabilities attached to minority.

-D. An award of child support continues with respect to any child who has a developmental disability, as defined in R.S.
-28:451.2, until he attains the age of twenty-two, as long as the child is a full-time student in a secondary school.
+(a) An award of child support shall be continued by the court with respect to any minor child who has a developmental disability, as defined in R.S.
+28:451.2, until the child attains the age of twenty-two, as long as the child is a full-time student in a secondary school.
 The primary domiciliary parent or legal guardian is the proper party to enforce an award of child support pursuant to this Subsection.

 Cite this article: FindLaw.com - Louisiana Revised Statutes Tit.
 9, § 315.22.
 Termination of child support upon majority or emancipation; exceptions - last updated January 01, 2023 | https://codes.findlaw.com/la/revised-statutes/la-rev-stat-tit-9-sect-315-22/